raspberrypilearning/sensing-science/lesson-4/lesson.md

 - Add an extension task here.

 ##Risk assessment

 In addition to the points below a full risk assessment should be carried out by institution using this experiment.

-- The Raspberry Pi and Sense Hat must be placed in a sandwich bag to avoid any water touching the equipment.
+- The Raspberry Pi and Sense HAT must be placed in a sandwich bag to avoid any water touching the equipment.
-- When wrapping the Sense Hat and Raspberry Pi in silver foil it is important to prevent a short circuit by wrapping the Pi in a non-conductive material such as clingfilm.
+- When wrapping the Sense HAT and Raspberry Pi in silver foil it is important to prevent a short circuit by wrapping the Pi in a non-conductive material such as clingfilm.